Mathugo/NeurIPS2025---OSCAR-One-Shot-Causal-AutoRegressive-Discovery/README.md

 ## Evaluation

 ### Vehicular Event Dataset
-OSCAR was evaluated on a test data of diagnostic trouble codes (as $X$) leading to failures of vehicles namely error pattern(s) (as $Y_j$).
+OSCAR was evaluated on a test dataset of diagnostic trouble codes (as $X$) leading to failures of vehicles, namely error pattern(s) (as $Y_j$).
 It is composed of about 8710 different diagnostic trouble codes and 268 error patterns.
-The dataset is characterized by a long-tail problem for the error pattern such that the labels are highly imbalanced.
+The dataset is characterised by a long-tail problem for the error pattern, such that the labels are highly imbalanced.

 We reused the two pretrained Transformers $\text{Tf}_x$: *CarFormer* and $\text{Tf}_y$: *EPredictor* [[1]](https://arxiv.org/pdf/2412.13041) to perform the CI-tests on this dataset.
-The evaluation of the different experiments are given under *eval.py*.
+The evaluation of the different experiments is given under *eval.py*.

 ### Results
 The one-shot results on the Markov Boundary of each label (error pattern) are given here: